-CBIC has issued a circular on 30.05.2018 clarifying various issues relating to refund of GST in case of Zero Rated Supplies.
+CBIC has issued a circular clarifying various issues relating to refund of GST in case of Zero Rated Supplies.
 One of the major issue was Refund of unutilized ITC of compensation cess availed on inputs in case of Zero rated supplies.

 Various doubts have been raised whether an exporter is eligible to claim refund of unutilized input tax credit of compensation cess paid on inputs, where the final product is not leviable to compensation cess.
 For instance, cess is levied on coal, which is an input for the manufacture of aluminum products, whereas cess is not levied on aluminum products.